BBBase-EHeresy/PPPub/docs/rules_manual/weapons_and_wargear.md

 (../media/rules_manual/feint_or_stab_1.jpg)

 *Aragorn is fighting against* Lurtz *upon Amon Hen, and they both decide that they wish to use a Special Strike with their sword.
 As Aragorn has the higher Fight value of 6 he elects to Feint, reducing his Fight value by D3.
 Rolling a 3, Aragorn reduces his Fight value by 2 and is now Fight 4.
-As Lurtz started the Fight with the lower Fight value (Fight 5), he may only elect to Stab â€” even though Aragorn has Feinted and is now Fight 4.*
+As Lurtz started the Fight with the lower Fight value (Fight 5), he may only elect to Stab — even though Aragorn has Feinted and is now Fight 4.*

 (../media/rules_manual/feint_or_stab_2.jpg)